 Simone's workshops aim to equip people with practical skills, whilst providing a safe space for creative expression and learning.
 She loves sharing the knowledge of traditional crafts, and the inevitable stories, laughter and connections that come with it. @wildfelt.art

 Hilary Jean Tapper is a dollmaker, illustrator and filmmaker based in Christchurch, New Zealand.
-She is currently studying her masters in Arts Therapy, teaching dollmaking and creative wellbeing classes, and creating dolls and illustrations which travel across the world.
+She has a masters in Arts Therapy, teaching dollmaking and creative wellbeing classes, and creating dolls and illustrations which travel across the world.
 She is a lover of gardens, quietness, long forest wanders, reading, drawing and making little people. @hilaryjeantapper